RUTH SCHROEDER - Obituary

-CAROL STREAM - Ruth Schroeder, 97, (formerly Glen Ellyn and Chicago's Beverly area) passed away on 6/20/2020 at Johnson Health Care Center in Carol Stream, IL.
+CAROL STREAM - Ruth Schroeder, 97, (formerly Glen Ellyn and Chicago's Beverly area), passed away on June 20, 2020 at Johnson Health Care Center in Carol Stream, IL.
 She attended Morgan Park High School, DePauw University and Northwestern University.
-Ruth was preceded in death by her loving husband, Robert F. Schroeder DDS., and son Richard.
-Ruth is survived by her daughters Barbara Wilcox, Judy (Joseph) Heeney, Joan (Lee) Dixon, Roberta (James) Bradley, and Pennie (Hannes) Kvaran.
-She is a proud and loving grandmother of 13 grandchildren, 25 great grandchildren, and one great great-grandchild.
-Due to Covid-19, a private service will be held at Leonard Memorial Home prior to internment at Forest Hill Cemetery in Glen Ellyn, IL.
+Ruth was preceded in death by her loving husband, Robert F. Schroeder DDS., and son, Richard.
+Ruth is survived by her daughters, Barbara Wilcox, Judy (Joseph) Heeney, Joan (Lee) Dixon, Roberta (James) Bradley, and Pennie (Hannes) Kvaran.
+She is a proud and loving grandmother of 13 grandchildren, 25 great-grandchildren, and one great-great-grandchild.
+Due to Covid-19, a private service will be held at Leonard Memorial Home prior to interment at Forest Hill Cemetery in Glen Ellyn, IL.
 In lieu of flowers, memorials may be made to one of Ruth's favorite causes; the Employee Scholarship fund.
-Checks payable to Covenant Living at Windsor Park, 124 W Windsor Park Dr., Carol Stream IL 60188, Attn.
+Checks payable to Covenant Living at Windsor Park, 124 W. Windsor Park Dr., Carol Stream, IL 60188, Attn.
 Employee Scholarship Fund.
-Another donation option is Covenant Care Hospice, 3755 E Main St #165, St Charles, IL 60174.
+Another donation option is Covenant Care Hospice, 3755 E. Main St., #165, St. Charles, IL 60174.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.